Lipsko

-Lipsko is a town in eastern Poland, in northern Lesser Poland, Masovian Voivodeship.
+Lipsko is a town in eastern Poland, Masovian Voivodeship.
 It is the capital of Lipsko County.
 The population is 5,895 (2004).
-Lipsko’s coat of arms is the Dębno, which was used by previous owners of the town.
+Lipsko's coat of arms is the Dębno, which was used by previous owners of the town.
+It is located in the historic region of Lesser Poland.

 Geography

 Lipsko is located on two hills, divided by the Krępianka river.

 History

 First mention about it comes from April 1589, when the village belonged to the Krępski family.
-In 1613 it was granted town rights, and quickly developed, due to the location along the “oxen road”, from Red Ruthenia to Greater Poland and Silesia.
+In 1613 it was granted town rights, and quickly developed, due to the location along the "oxen road", from Red Ruthenia to Greater Poland and Silesia.
 In 1614, Holy Trinity Church was built, founded by Lord Mikołaj Oleśnicki.
 Lipsko was a private town, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province of the Kingdom of Poland, In the 16th-18th centuries Lipsko belonged to various noble families - the Wolskis, Gostomskis, Oleśnickis, Denhoffs, Sanguszkos, and Kochanowskis.
 The Dębno coat of arms of the Oleśnicki family remains the town's coat of arms to this day.

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 It was regained by Poles following the Austro–Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, in 1815, it fell to the Russian Partition of Poland.
-In 1868, as a punishment for participation of residents in the Polish January Uprising, the Russians took away Lipsko’s town rights, turning it into a village (Lipsko did not become a town again until 1958).
+In 1868, as a punishment for participation of residents in the Polish January Uprising, the Russians took away Lipsko's town rights, turning it into a village (Lipsko did not become a town again until 1958).
 After World War I, in 1918, Poland regained independence and control of the town.